-Cyndi Matthews, PhD, LPC-S, NCC is an experienced Counseling Clinician (17 yrs) working in Private Practice and as an Assistant Clinical Professor in the graduate Counseling Program at Southern Methodist University in Dallas, TX, USA.
-She earned a PhD in Counseling and Counselor Education, a Masters in Counseling, and a Master's in Business - Organizational Behavior.
-Her passion for social justice and advocacy is exemplified in her counseling private practice and current research, both of which focus on effective counseling interventions for marginalized populations, such as cult survivors, domestic violence survivors, religious and spiritual abuse survivors, and LGBTQ+ populations.
-Based on her scholarship and clinical expertise she has researched and developed theory for counseling with former second and multiple generation adult cult recovery survivors. firstname.lastname@example.org
+Cyndi Matthews, PhD, LPC-S, NCC, is an experienced Counseling Clinician (15+ yrs) working in Private Practice and as an Associate Professor in the Counseling (CMHC) program at The Chicago School of Professional Psychology (Dallas).
+She has earned a Ph.D. in Counseling and Counselor Education, a Masters in Counseling, and a Master's in Business - Organizational Behavior.
+Her passion for social justice and advocacy is exemplified in her counseling practice and research, both of which focus on effective counseling interventions for marginalized populations, such as cult survivors, domestic violence survivors, and LGBTQ+ populations.
+Based on her scholarship and clinical expertise she has researched and developed theory for counseling with former second and multiple-generation adult cult recovery survivors.
+Email: email@example.com Phone: (469) 316-7290

 Spanish Language Editor